Home 2022

 Customary water tenure: How can recognition and protection be improved?

-New research identifies legal pathways for better recognition and protection of customary water tenure in sub-Saharan Africa as well as concrete solutions to improve current water law and water infrastructure development programs.
+Examining legal pathways for better recognition and protection of customary water tenure in sub-Saharan Africa.

 Farmer group discussion in Lamkane (Photo: Stephanie Cheesman / CIMMYT)